Batch Effects In Brain Foundation Model Embeddings: Background and Related Work

-\textbf{Batch Effects.} Presence of batch or site effects has long been recognized as a major confounder in multi-site neuroimaging studies.
-Prior work~\cite{han2006reliability, power2012spurious, bayer2022site} has documented non-biological variability arising from differences in scanner hardware, acquisition protocols, and acquisition environments, which can introduce consistent shifts in signal intensity, contrast, and noise characteristics across sites.
-Additional variability may stem from subject characteristics and preprocessing choices, including head motion, demographic composition, and methodological choices in preprocessing.
+\textbf{Batch Effects and Harmonization Methods.} Presence of batch or site effects has long been recognized as a major confounder in multi-site neuroimaging studies.
+Prior work~\cite{han2006reliability, power2012spurious, bayer2022site} has documented non-biological variability arising from differences in scanner hardware, acquisition protocols, and acquisition environments, which can introduce shifts in signal intensity, contrast, and noise characteristics across sites.
+Additional variability may stem from subject characteristics and preprocessing choices.
 Such variability can obscure subtle neural signals, potentially leading to inconsistent or inflated findings in clinical analyses.